District Support

 Goal Attainment Scaling

 Another tool that LEAs may utilize in their day-to-day supervision of special education students is goal attainment scaling.
-This tool allows for monitors to set individual goals for students based on their needs, and provide a measurable rating scale to evaluate how well the student is progressing toward that goal.
-The tools are best utilized by teams of professionals and parents who are able to speak to the needs of the student, and who can support the progress of the student over time.
+This tool allows for monitors to set individual goals for students based on their needs and provide a measurable rating scale to evaluate how well the student is progressing toward that goal.
+The tools are best utilized by teams of professionals and parents who can speak to the needs of the student, and who can support the progress of the student over time.

 Coordinated Early Intervening Services (CEIS) Guidelines and Tools

 CEIS are services provided to students in K-12 (with a particular emphasis on students in kindergarten through grade three) who are not currently identified as needing special education or related services, who need additional academic and behavioral supports to succeed in a general education environment.
-IDRC supports LEAs identified as having Significant Disproportionality in special education to develop their CEIS plan by using the RDA planning Tool.
-Additionally, we encourage LEAs to use the CEIS Data Tracking Tool to monitor the effectiveness of interventions.
+IDRC supports LEAs identified as having Significant Disproportionality in special education to develop their CEIS plan by using the Success Gap Tool.
+We encourage LEAs to use the CEIS Data Tracking Tool to monitor the effectiveness of interventions.
+Employing both tools synergistically ensures seamless implementation, with success gauged by the interventions' effectiveness.

 Overview Video of CEIS Tracking Tool